Jerophin123/game_of_death/README.md

 3. **Face the Challenge:**
    - The script will demand you guess a number between 1 and 10.
+   - You have 5 attempts to prove your worth.
-   - Guess correctly, and you'll bask in glory.
+   - Guess correctly, and you'll bask in the glory of victory.
-   - Guess wrong, and the abyss of deletion will swallow your system whole.
+   - Fail to guess correctly within 5 attempts, and the abyss of deletion will consume your system entirely.

 ---